willkoehler/clintonville_greenways/_posts/2015-05-04-new-bike-parking-in-clintonville.md

 <b>Also TODO:</b>

--   Think of a better title.
+-   Think of a subtitle.
--   Create a subtitle.
--   Write an excerpt for the home page.
+-   Excerpt for the home page.